On the Principles and Practice of Conducting

 University of Rochester Press

 On the Principles and Practice of Conducting is a practical manual for building musical understanding and physical skills, intended for anyone who stands on a podium with the intention of helping an ensemble make music.
 The four main chapters address the major obligations of the conductor: 1) bringing the musical tones to life in the most beautiful, most moving way possible; 2) freeing the mind to fully absorb all the tones; 3) freeing the body of unnecessary tension; and 4) effectively using the freed mind and body to influence the sounds.
 Each chapter begins with a summary of the underlying principles, presents real-life applications, and offers exercises for developing skills.
 Video demonstrations of the exercises as well as downloadable scores and parts are available on this website.
-Read the Preface Markand Thakar is music director of the Baltimore Chamber Orchestra and a member of the graduate conducting faculty at the Peabody Conservatory.
-A protégé of the legendary Sergiu Celibidache and former assistant conductor of the New York Philharmonic, Thakar works with students from around the world at his annual conductor-training programs with BCO.
+Read the Preface Markand Thakar is music director of the Baltimore Chamber Orchestra.
+A protégé of the legendary Sergiu Celibidache and former assistant conductor of the New York Philharmonic, Thakar works with students from around the world at his two annual conductor-training programs with BCO.
 He is author of Looking for the “Harp” Quartet: An Investigation into Musical Beauty (University of Rochester Press, 2011) and Counterpoint: Fundamentals of Music Making (Yale University Press, 1990).